scaljeri/javascript-inheritance/README.md

 Javascript Inheritance made easy!
 This library provides helper functions for both, Classical and Prototypal Inheritance

+For documentation checkout <a href="http://calje.eu/index.php/javascript-oop/" target="_blank">this</a> page.

-For documentation visit the <a href="http://scaljeri.github.io/javascript-inheritance/">github page</a>
+Example code is avalable on the <a href="http://scaljeri.github.io/javascript-inheritance/">github page</a>

 ### Grunt tasks ###